 46 Pages Posted: 16 May 2017 Last revised: 31 Jan 2019

 We study how audit fees respond to the threat of entry (as distinct from actual entry) using a quasi-experimental setting, where the recent staggered passage of mergers of three Canadian accounting certification bodies exogenously increases the probability of future entry.
 We employ difference-in-differences tests with a strict fixed-effects structure (i.e., fixed effects for client firms, audit firms, provinces, and time) and find that the approval of the merger leads to lower audit fees.
 Further cross-sectional analyses, we explore the segmented nature of audit markets and show that the reduction in audit fees is concentrated in submarkets in which the change in entry threats is ex-ante credible (i.e., small auditees and non-Big4 auditors).
-Further analyses on these submarkets reveal that the reduction in fees is more pronounced when the merger is expected to induce a greater threat of new entrants due to provincial-level institutional differences.
-In contrast, there is no reduction in fees for Big-4 audit firms and audit-industry leaders, suggesting that the downward pressure of the entry threat on prices is mitigated when such a threat is ex-ante less credible (due to the existence of high entry barriers).
+Further analyses on these submarkets reveal that the reduction in audit fees is more pronounced when the merger is expected to induce a greater threat of new entrants due to provincial-level institutional differences.
+In contrast, there is no reduction in fees for Big-4 audit firms and audit-industry leaders, suggesting that the downward pressure of the entry threat on prices is mitigated when the threat is ex-ante less credible (due to the existence of high entry barriers).
 The results provide empirical evidence on strategic entry deterrence in the audit industry.

 JEL Classification: L10, L11, G30, G34, M40, M41, M42